hujhax/austin-improv-wiki/The ReSet Project.md

 ## Summary
 ### Press Blurb
-<blockquote>"The life you've lived is only the first draft."
+<blockquote><p>"The life you've lived is only the first draft."</p>

-What if you could take a point in your life and reset it? *The ReSet Project* brings together eight older improv actors to reflect on their lives and share true stories of crucial crossroads from their past.
-The resulting improvised fantasy and fantastical tales is a theater piece infused with authenticity, playfulness and intimacy.</blockquote>
+<p>What if you could take a point in your life and reset it? *The ReSet Project* brings together eight older improv actors to reflect on their lives and share true stories of crucial crossroads from their past.
+The resulting improvised fantasy and fantastical tales is a theater piece infused with authenticity, playfulness and intimacy.</p></blockquote>

 ## History
 ### Performance Dates